Saturday, 17 January 2015

 Now fully embedded amongst the Gold ruling class, Darrow continues his dangerous work to bring them down from within.
 It's a journey that will take him further than he's ever been before - but is Darrow truly willing to pay the price that rebellion demands?

-Red Rising Trilogy:
+Red Rising Series:

 Visit Pierce Brown's website for more information